VolodymyrStreltsov/VolodymyrStreltsov/README.md

 # Hello!
-I'm a passionate Web Engineer
+I'm an experienced Software Engineer
-with over five years of experience specializing in blending Frontend (70%) and Backend (30%) Development to create comprehensive web solutions.
+specializing in blending Frontend (70%) with Mobile and Backend Development (30%) to create comprehensive software solutions.
-I'm dedicated to building responsive, high-quality user interfaces and robust backend systems.
+I am dedicated to building high-quality systems and contributing to all parts of projects, including the business aspects, to ensure their success.

 ## 🛠 A Bit of My Stack